Learn

 How Competitive Is the Academic Common Market?

 The Academic Common Market is not competitive or merit-based.
-As long as your student is fully admitted to the participating school and program, they can be certified and have their tuition adjusted.
+As long as your student is fully admitted to the participating school and program, they can be certified and adjust their tuition.

 The purpose of the Academic Common Market is to allow schools to avoid duplicating each other’s programs.
 It also encourages schools to develop excellence in specific areas, because they don’t have to spend resources to have strong programs in every field.